Purpose and Integrity for Sustainable Success in Turbulent Times

 Governed by Sun Tzu’s five fundamental factors: Purpose, Landscape, Climate, Doctrine and Leadership.

-Individuals, teams or organisations fulfilling their Purpose in situations outside their direct control, sometimes engaging with others desiring the same thing — consisting of the intricate interplay of Strategy Development and Strategy Deployment (Schön).
+Individuals, teams or Organisations fulfilling their Purpose in situations outside their direct control, sometimes engaging with others desiring the same thing — consisting of the intricate interplay of the Correlative Pair Strategy Development and Strategy Deployment (Schön).

 Making Strategy happen by everyone everywhere in the Organisation taking initiatives, decisions and actions in a Harmonised direction.